LiYingWang/Korea-workshop-202102-LW/README.md

 ## Dependencies

-We will use mulitple R packages to work on spatital data and you can install them by running the folllowing line in your R console:
+We will use multiple R packages to work on spatial data and you can install them by running the following line in your R console:

 ```r
 install.packages(c("rnaturalearth", "rnaturalearthdata", "ggplot2", "tidyverse", "sf", "sp","shadowtext", "ggmap", "ggspatial", "raster", "spatstat", "maptools", "devtools"))